wapm-packages/fortune/README.md

 # rust-fortune
-A fortune teller written in Rust
+A fortune teller written in Rust as a beginner project.

 Use this little program to display fortunes.
 For example as a greeting in your Linux shell.